Benefits of Mining in Alaska

 High-Wage Jobs & Economic Growth

-Mining directly employed 5,900 Alaskans in 2023, with an average annual wage of $122,568—nearly twice the state’s private sector average.
-These jobs support 90+ communities across Alaska, from large cities to rural villages.
-Beyond direct employment, mining has a multiplier effect, creating thousands of additional jobs through business partnerships, supplier networks, and employee spending.
+Mining directly employed 5,900 Alaskans in 2023, with an average annual wage of $122,568—nearly twice the state’s private-sector average.
+People who work in mining live in 90+ communities across Alaska, from large cities to rural villages.
+Beyond direct employment, mining has a multiplier effect, creating thousands of additional jobs through business partnerships, supplier networks, and employee spending on everything from homes and property taxes to groceries and gas.

 Investing in Local Businesses & Supply Chains